Basic NAT – Single Enterprise on Versa SD-WAN

 Step 2: Configure the Outside IP address of the NAT pool created above and choose the routing instance as 'INET-Transport-VR'

 Step 3: In the 'Port' tab, do not choose any source or destination ports as this is not required for this use case.
+Click on 'Ok' to create the CGNAT pool.

 Step 4: Define a CGNAT rule name